telemachus/notes/anna-karenina/anna-karenina.md

 ## Part Three

+When Levin and his brother, Sergey, speak, Tolstoy contrasts their attitudes towards life.
+Sergey has a philosophical attitude towards his pursuits and beliefs, but Levin takes a more engaged approach.

+> Konstantin Levin regarded his brother as a man of immense intellect and
+> education, who was noble in the highest sense of that word, and endowed with
+> an ability to work for the common good.
+But in the depths of his soul, the
+> older he became, and the better he got to know his brother, the more
+> frequently it occurred to him that this ability to work for the common good,
+> which he felt he lacked totally, was perhaps not a virtue but, on the
+> contrary, a deficiency of something—not a deficiency of good, honest, noble
+> desires and tastes, but a deficiency of life force, the thing which is called
+> heart, the impulse which drives a person to choose one of the innumerable life
+> paths open to him and stick to it.
+The more he discovered about his brother,
+> the more he noticed that Sergey Ivanovich, and many other people who worked
+> for the common good, were not drawn with their hearts to this love of the
+> common good, but had worked out in their minds that this was a good cause, and
+> took it up for that reason alone.
+The observation that his brother did not
+> take the question of the common good or the immortality of the soul any more
+> to heart than he did a game of chess or the ingenious construction of a new
+> machine only served to confirm Levin’s hypothesis (243).

 Re blame, anger, and forgiveness, consider the following passage.
 In this scene, Levin has gone to his sister's estate to deal with the sale of hay.
 For several years, the peasants have been resisting Levin, and this year they seem